 This has garnered me a large continuing supply of points and exclusive treatment around the world.
 I am the grand nephew of John Clouse - Former worlds most traveled man, and I guess it's just in my blood.
 Admittedly a lot of my experiences are pretty far off the charts to what many people might experience (I do feel most of my experiences are attainable by people if they save miles and plan accordingly, this is approachable luxury).
 I do rather enjoy the high end treatment, but it doesn't mean I am a snob.
 Far from it.

 I have stayed over 2000 nights in hotels around the world, over 130 properties, many countries, 1400? flights.
-Maybe more... that one I lose count of.
+Maybe more... that one I lose count of as it's not easy to lookup.
 Given that, I tend to stick to Oneworld Flights and Marriott Properties, and now also Hilton as I am also a Diamond with them.
 You will notice my trips skewed in that fashion.
 I do have a particular affinity for JW Marriott's.
 I find them the best value for the dollars spent overall.

 My passions are traveling well to exotic locations, staying well at those locations, meeting friends I have made for drinks at those locations, seeing those locations, and hot wings.